-With more than 75 breweries (and counting!) in Portland city limits, where is a beer-loving visitor to start?
+With more than 70 breweries in Portland city limits, where is a beer-loving visitor to start?
 Thankfully, a bounty of organized Portland beer tours will help you see the sights and sip the suds of the city dubbed “Beervana.”
 The following beer-centric walking, pedaling, bus and private tours are perfect for visitors in town for a few days or locals looking for a new way to experience Portland brews.

 Portland beer tours on foot

 Downtown-centric tours from BeerQuest Walking Tours include the basic Portland Brewery Tour as well as a Haunted Pub Crawl for anyone who prefers some “boo” in their beer.
 With less than a mile of walking, tours visit several locations and include two to six samples at each stop.
+Brewvana offers two Beers Made for Walkin’ tours, one in the Pearl District and the other along North Mississippi Avenue.

 Portland beer tours on bike